josephlim94/python_janus_client/README.md

 ## Description

-This is a client that can communicate with Janus WebRTC server to use provided services.
+This client communicates with Janus WebRTC server to use provided services.

 The VideoRoom plugin implemented in [plugin_video_room_ffmpeg.py](./janus_client/plugin_video_room_ffmpeg.py) uses FFmpeg.
 It depends on the ffmpeg-cli, and that is required to be installed separately.